 In a land segment modeled as IMPLND, no infiltration occurs and only land surface processes are modeled.
-Many of the sections of the IMPLND module are similar to corresponding sections in PERLND module.
+Many of the sections of the IMPLND module are similar to corresponding sections in the PERLND module.
 In fact, IMPLND sections are simpler because infiltration and sub-surface flows are not considered.
-The flow in a RCHRES is assumed unidirectional.
-Inflow to a RCHRES comes from upstream RCHRESs, overland flow, diversions and enter through a single gate.
+The flow in a RCHRES segment is assumed unidirectional.
+Inflow to a RCHRES comes from upstream RCHREEs, overland flow, diversions and enter through a single gate.
 The volume of RCHRES is updated and the downstream discharge is computed from the volume-discharge relationship specified at the downstream end.
-Tables of volume-discharge relationships for each RCHRES thus form part of the input file.
+Tables of volumedischarge relationships for each RCHRES thus form part of the input file.
 Outflows may leave the RCHRES through one or several gates or exits.

-Economic Model
+Economic model

 The economic model estimates the effects of residential developments on property values, property tax base, property tax revenues, and water and sewer costs.
-The user can place any combination of four development tract forms within the subwatershed-low density, mid density conventional, mid density cluster, and high density [5, 67, 70].
+The user can place any combination of four development tract forms within the subwatershed-low density, mid density conventional, mid density cluster and high density [61,62,63].
 Property values are estimated as the sum of bare land values and estimated construction costs for housing and infrastructure.
 In reality, the value of a development is jointly determined by the supply of housing and the demand by potential home buyers in an area.
-However, developers should expect housing sales to cover their costs over the long term, otherwise they would not invest in developments.
+However, developers should expect housing sales revenues to cover their costs over the long term, otherwise they would not invest in developments.
 If sales revenues exceed costs by a large margin, more developers will invest in housing developments causing housing supplies to increase and driving housing prices down.

-Bare land values are statistically estimated using land values based on land transactions from sources such as the Roanoke County Division of Planning and Division of Tax and Assessment's database [45].
-Housing construction costs are estimated from secondary sources [42, 69].
+Bare land values are statistically estimated using land values based on land transactions from sources such as the Roanoke County Division of Planning and Division of Tax and Assessment's database [64].
+Housing construction costs are estimated from secondary sources (R.S.
+Means Co., Inc., 1999); [65].
+Assessed values of developed land equal the sum of bare land values plus housing construction hosts.
+Assessed values of undeveloped land can be based on use value or market value.
+Tax revenues from land equal the assessed value of land times the tax rate.
 Costs to link sewer and water systems from the edge of the development to the central water or sewage treatment system are assumed to be borne by the local government.
-The unit cost of water transmission mains is determined by the sum of the costs per meter of pipe (materials, labor and equipment), excavation, trench bedding, fire hydrants, and valves [41].
+The unit cost of water transmission mains is determined by the sum of the costs per meter of pipe (materials, labor and equipment), excavation, trench bedding, fire hydrants and valves (R.S.
+Means Co.
+Inc., 1999).